locationtech/geomesa/docs/user/spark/sparksql.rst

 Spatial Partitioning and Faster Joins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Additional speedups can be attained by spatially partitioning your data.
+Additional speedups can be attained by also spatially partitioning your data.
 Adding the option ``option("spatial", "true")`` will ensure that data that are spatially near each other will be placed on the same partition.
 By default, your data will be partitioned into an NxN grid, but there exist 4 total partitioning strategies, and each can be specified by name with ``option("strategy", strategyName)``

   EQUAL - Computes the bounds of your data and divides it into an NxN grid of equal size, where ``N = sqrt(numPartitions)``

   WEIGHTED - Like EQUAL, but ensures that equal proportions of the data along each axis are in each grid cell.

   EARTH - Like EQUAL, but uses the whole earth as the bounds instead of computing them based on the data.

   RTREE - Constructs an R-Tree based on a sample of the data, and uses a subset of the bounding rectangles as partition envelopes.

 The advantages to spatially partitioning are two fold: